Attack of Life: The Bang Tango Movie: Release

 Due to song clearing issues with Universal Music regarding the usage of Bang Tango's back catalogue of music in the film, a proper release was never had.
 One free public screening occurred in Chicago, Illinois in April 2015 for which Bang Tango was in attendance.

-Fortier would go on to join Bang Tango as their second guitarist.
-He is still a member to this day.
+Fortier would go on to join Bang Tango as their second guitarist, a position he would hold until 2017.

 January 2016, Fortier uploaded and released the film for free on YouTube.
+As of 2024, the documentary is viewable in 480p, the fourth lowest resolution available on YouTube.

 Reception

 Bang Tango

 Members of Bang Tango past and present generally praised the film for being a straightforward, unbiased, and untampered telling of the band's story without making it a fluff piece similar to many other "rock docs" of recent times.

 Bang Tango frontman Joe Lesté publicly stated his dislike for the film, feeling that he and his band were misrepresented especially during the ending.
 Lesté had also mentioned that, allowing Fortier to do this film was one of his biggest regrets from when he was a drinker.
 Despite his feelings on the film, Lesté mentioned he and Fortier are friends and is happy to have him as a member of Bang Tango as a guitarist.

 Fortier made a public response to Lesté's feelings on the film's ending in that the frontman had genuinely enjoyed and appreciated the film after viewing it at the screening but feels that the now sober Lesté may be a bit taken aback by where he was in his life during the filming and conclusion of the film's events.